backdoer/google_drive_cron/README.md

 `drive_sync.py` pulls data from google drive takeout onto computer

-`external_drive_sync.py` looks to see if there's an external hard drive available and then moves the takeout to it if so
+`external_drive_sync.py` looks to see if there's an external hard drive available and then moves the takeout to it if so.
+It then deletes all but the most recent 3 takeouts

 Cron jobs: